Logiqx/gps-guides/detective.md

 The GT-31 firmware is actually ASCII-encoded so it needs to be decoded prior to looking for plain text.

-After determining how the file had been encoded (thankfully, very simple), decoding was done on Linux with the following commands:
+After determining how the file had been encoded (thankfully, basic stuff), decoding was done on Linux with the following commands:

 ```
 grep ^S315 GT31_FW_V1.4B0803T | sed 's/^S315........//;s/..$//' | tr -d "\n\r" | xxd -r -p | strings >GT31.txt
 ```

-Format strings for common NMEA sentences were spotted.
+Format strings for common NMEA sentences were easily spotted.
 The format strings all relate to the memory card logging of the GT-31:

 - $GPGGA - Global Positioning System Fix Data
 - $GPGLL - Geographic Position - Latitude/Longitude